Data-drone/timeseries_replay/README.md

 this application will hopefully be able to do some of that

+## Current Sources

+Read:
+- SQLAlchemy compatible sources

+Write:
+- Folder on Disk
+- Console
+- Kafka

+## Notes

+- Currently the Kafka publisher isn't async and can bottleneck here depending on the number of messages being published

 ## Running Tests

 - TODO add how to trigger test in the right docker container from host commandline